Material Comparison · Downey, CA

 Three differences.
 That’s it.

-Both materials integrate by the same mechanism, both reach the same final bone-to-implant contact, both are warrantied for ten years.
+Both materials integrate by the same mechanism and reach the same final bone-to-implant contact — a 2023 meta-analysis of 4,017 zirconia implants puts 10-year survival at 95.1%, right alongside titanium — and both are backed for ten years.
 Here are the three things that actually differ.

 Material